zacck-zz/machine_learning_samples/README.md

 #**Use Supervised Learning**
 we dont want to make the functions for classifying ourselves, much rather have an algorithm learn and train itself using training data.

+#**Implementing our Own K Nearest Neighbor**
+Check out the Euclidean distance algorithm.
+*remember to add interface for fit
+*remember to add interface for predict